 Several name-brand thickeners can be found on the market.
 Follow each manufacturer’s directions exactly.
 You can get artificial thickeners at your local pharmacy.
 You can also order the thickener online or by phone.
 Containers of juice, milk and water pre-thickened to either nectar or honey consistencies are available also.

-**This product can also be used with breastmilk as long as your child is over 12 months of age corrected.
+**This product can also be used with breastmilk if your child is over 12 months of age corrected.
 This product should not be used for any child under the age of 12 years with a history of necrotizing enterocolitis (NEC).

 **There are other commercially available products used to thicken liquids.
 We recommend that you discuss any other product not listed above with your physician to determine the risks and benefits of that product.